Lifespan of switch

 Install new switch

-Connect the wires to the new switch and secure it in the electrical box.
+Connect the new switch's wires to match the old one, then secure the switch in the electrical box.

 4. 4

-Turn the power back on and test the new switch to ensure it's working properly.
+Turn the circuit breaker back on and test the new switch to ensure it's working properly.

 Frequently Asked Questions

-How do I know if a switch needs to be replaced?
+How can I tell if a switch needs to be replaced?

 Connect with certified professionals in your area